zicklag/blog/src/content/blog/which-is-the-dream/index.md

 A while ago me and my brothers played this great old Super NES game called _Breath of Fire II_.
-I'm sorry, but this post is going to spoil one of the most interesting story elements in the game because that's want to talk about.
+I'm sorry, but this post is going to spoil one of the most interesting story elements in the game because that's I want to talk about.
 Feel free to go beat the game and then come back later.
 It's been a while since I played it so forgive me if some of the details are a little off.

 Anyway, right at the beginning of the game, you're playing as a boy, and you can walk around and talk to your dad and your sister, and other people in town.
 After you start exploring a little you